mvolkmann/blog/src/oci-smalltalk-article.md

 Open a "Message Names" window, and enter "average" in the "Search" input.
 This lists three methods whose names contain "average" which are `average`, `average:`, and `average:ifEmpty`.
 Select the first one.
-This shows that the only class that defines the selected method is `Collection`.
+This shows that the only class that implements the selected method is `Collection`.
-Click "Collection average" in that window to see its implementation.
+Click "Collection average" in the "Message Names" window to see its implementation.

 When the caret (`^`) character appears at the beginning of a statement within a method,